geobadges/open-badges-csv/README.md

 ## Additional Notes
 - We opted not to include a criteria.csv, because we thought it easier to include the criteria information in the criteria column of the badges.csv
+- We opted not to have an earners.csv, because that is covered by the users.csv